-Are you headed to Maui and want to know where you should go?
-Then you’re in luck.
-We spent one glorious week on this island’s sores and already I’m itching to go back.
-Itching to feel the sun on my skin and the ocean beneath my feet.
-This is our Maui itinerary.
+Are you looking for a Maui itinerary that will just tell you where you should go?
+Then you’re in luck!
+We spent one glorious week on this island’s shores.
+And I still remember the feeling of the sun on my skin and the ocean beneath my feet.
+Our trip to Maui was magical.
 Through the course of one week, we discovered what this island has to offer.
 And hopefully it will inspire you to do the same!

 Caution!
 You will not be bored.
-There’s so much to do see and do and discover on Maui.
+There’s so much to see and do and discover on Maui.
 So much that you can’t possibly fit everything into one trip.
 But that shouldn’t stop you from trying!
-And if you want to experience what Maui has to offer, you need to see her from all sides, like we tried to do.
+And if you want to experience what Maui has to offer, you need to see her from all sides.

 And this itinerary will guide you through it all.
 But what if you have less than 7 days in Maui?
 What if you only have 5 or 3?
 This Maui travel guide will still show you what you can do.
 And from there allow you to make the choices of what you have to see and what can wait for your next trip.